zwang/UICollectionViewTest/README.md

 This repository demostrated the issue and provided a temporary fix by manually adding the values.

 Please let me know if you have a better solution for this problem.

+Note: The solution only works for iOS 8.0 and later.
+For iOS 7.1 or earlier version, check solutions of checking system version here: http://nshipster.com/swift-system-version-checking/